 - Not having high psychiatric severity or any other serious mental health problems that could possibly be associated with your addiction

 - Having a safe and secure home life, especially during treatment, and either living with someone or having a friend or family member live with you while you attend outpatient care

 It can be harder to resist the temptation to abuse drugs while in outpatient care, so any factors in your life that can help minimize this chance are important.
 But yes, depending on your needs and the severity of your condition, you may be able to attend outpatient care for ketamine addiction.

 Are You Looking for an Outpatient Treatment Program?

-Call 800-601-3889 today, and we will help you find the best treatment option for your needs.
+Call 800-601-3889 (Who Answers?) today, and we will help you find the best treatment option for your needs.
 Call and start your recovery from ketamine as soon as possible.